-The International Program in Conflict Resolution and Mediation (MA in Public Policy) bosts a diverse student body.
+The International Program in Conflict Resolution and Mediation bosts a diverse student body.
 Explore where past and present students hail from:

-The International Program in Conflict Resolution and Mediation (MA in Public Policy) is a one year interdisciplinary MA program taught in English with an optional thesis track.
-Students graduate with a Master of Arts in Public Policy - Conflict Resolution and Mediation.
+The International Program in Conflict Resolution and Mediation is a one year interdisciplinary MA program taught in English with an optional thesis track.
+Students graduate with a Master of Arts in Conflict Resolution and Mediation.
 The program provides students with tools for effective analysis, negotiation strategies, and conflict resolution frameworks in the international arena.
 Students also earn a certificate issued by Tel Aviv University for completing the program’s workshop in International Mediation.

-The International Program in Conflict Resolution and Mediation (MA in Public Policy) was launched as an English language program in 2009, based on the existing Hebrew language program in Conflict Resolution and Mediation which was established in 2003.
+The International Program in Conflict Resolution and Mediation was launched as an English language program in 2009, based on the existing Hebrew language program in Conflict Management and Mediation which was established in 2003.
 This program took a unique interdisciplinary approach to the teaching of conflict theory and practise looking at the spectrum of conflict situations around the world.

 Both the English and Hebrew programs are in partnership with The Tel Aviv University Center for Mediation.
 The Center was founded with the objective of providing professional mediation services to individuals, organizations, and communities while basing its practices on theoretical and practical academic research.
 In addition, the Center is a database, accumulating the knowledge and accomplishments made in this field in Israel and the world.
 For more information on the Center, please click here (website in Hebrew only).